Latest released products

 Higher cost, primarily used in professional settings

-News interviews and speeches (e.g., lavalier wireless microphones)
+News interviews and speeches (e.g., lavalier wireless microphone)

-An electret condenser microphones is a simplified version of a condenser microphones.
-Due to its small size, low cost, and stable performance, it has become the most common type of microphones in consumer electronics.
+An electret condenser microphone is a simplified version of a condenser microphone.
+Due to its small size, low cost, and stable performance, it has become the most common type of microphone in consumer electronics.

-An electret condenser microphones consists of two parts: sound-to-electric conversion and impedance conversion.
+An electret condenser microphone consists of two parts: sound-to-electric conversion and impedance conversion.

 The key component of the sound-to-electric conversion part is a plastic diaphragm with a permanent charge.
 After a layer of metal film is vapor-deposited on its surface, a capacitor is formed.